 cd SimpleITK-build/Wrapping/R/Packaging R CMD INSTALL SimpleITK

-This will install the R package “SimpleITK” in /usr/local as root or your local R installation directory.
+This installs the R package “SimpleITK” in /usr/local as root or your local R installation directory.

-If you are working in a multi-user environment, and are considerate of your fellow users you can install the package in a local directory:
+If you work in a multi-user environment, and are considerate of your fellow users you can install the package in a local directory:

-Create a local directory where you will install your R packages
+Create a local directory to install your R packages

 In your home directory create a file named .Renviron with the following line